-The "normal" way that the immigration authorities expect spouses to apply for a marriage visa is for the U.S. petitioner to start the process by filing a Form I-130, after which the immigrant communicates with an overseas U.S. consulate and attends an interview there.
+The "normal" way that the U.S. immigration authorities expect spouses to apply for a marriage visa is for the U.S. petitioner to start the process by filing a Form I-130, after which the immigrant communicates with an overseas U.S. consulate and attends an interview there.
 However, this can take months, during which time the U.S. petitioner is normally living in the U.S. while the immigrant lives in another country.

-But if the immigrant enters the U.S. as a supposed tourist and then, within a matter of weeks or a couple months submits a green card application based on marriage, you can expect to be questioned about the immigrant's intentions upon entry -- and then for the case to possibly be denied based on visa fraud (a ground of inadmissibility).
+But if the immigrant enters the U.S. as a supposed tourist and then, within a matter of weeks or a couple months, submits a green card application based on marriage, expect to be questioned about the immigrant's intentions upon entry, and then for the case to possibly be denied based on visa fraud (a ground of inadmissibility).

 U.S. immigration laws prohibit the issuance of an immigrant visa to any person who is likely to become a public charge (receive need-based public assistance or welfare).
 The U.S. citizen or lawful permanent resident spouse must file an Affidavit of Support on Form I-864 to prove that he or she will provide the immigrant any necessary financial support for a period of years to avoid this prospect.

 You must fully and properly complete the various application forms.
 Do not leave any questions unanswered.
 If a question is not applicable to you, write "N/A" for "not applicable."
 Make sure that you have entered your personal information correctly.
 Your name, last name, date of birth, place of birth, country of birth, and so on must match with the details on your passport.

 The photos you attach need to meet the government's specifications for size, color, and so on.
 Do not attempt to take these yourselves; go to a professional.